 “It was with great enthusiasm that I accepted this mission,” Gineste recalls.

 She told the bishop that it was not advisable to send the letter through the post office, for the Vichy authorities would surely censor it.
-Instead, she “proposed to take it [her]self by bike, and deliver it to all priests and all parishes of the diocese.”
+Instead, she “proposed to take the letter herself by bicycle and deliver it to all priests and all parishes of the diocese.”

-Impressed by her singular devotion to this cause, Théas charged Gineste with finding shelter for Jewish children and adults at various religious institutions in the region, and in locating false identities.
-As well, Gineste seized critically needed ration cards from government warehouses and offices or received them from sympathetic government officials and collaborated with Jewish clandestine associations in order to distribute the ration cards to Jews in hiding.
+Impressed by her singular devotion to this cause, Théas charged Gineste with the tasks of finding shelter for Jewish children and adults at various religious institutions in the region and of supplying them with false identities.
+Gineste also obtained critically needed ration cards from government warehouses and offices or received them from sympathetic government officials, and worked together with Jewish clandestine associations in order to distribute the ration cards to Jews in hiding.

 After the war, Gineste cited the motivation behind her heroic deeds as an expression of her Christian belief: “Since my childhood Christianity has dominated and oriented my entire life—before the war, during the war, during the occupation, and afterwards until this day... in my various and numerous deeds, and all the days of my life.”

-In 1985, based on the many testimonies in her favor, Marie-Rose Gineste was awarded the title of Righteous Among the Nations by Yad Vashem (Bishop Théas was similarly honored with the Righteous title in 1969).
-A year later, on a visit to Yad Vashem, she planted a tree in her name in the Avenue of the Righteous.
+In 1985, based on the many testimonies in her favor, Marie-Rose Gineste was awarded the title of Righteous Among the Nations by Yad Vashem.
+Bishop Théas had been similarly honored with the title in 1969.